OutdatedVersion/discord-message-recovery/README.md

 global kubernetes secrets:

-`kratos-bugsnag`: `token=683568b765e8a637fa38e04ec681ce6a` (in a real env this should be broken down per-service, but i'm gonna throw it all at one bugsnag app for our purposes)
+`bugsnag`: `kratos=683568b765e8a637fa38e04ec681ce6a` (in a real env this should be broken down per-service, but i'm gonna throw it all at one bugsnag app for our purposes)
 `minio`: `access=...` `secret=...`